-read sensor insertion, removal, and expiration records of sensors prerender_json (data) since everything is a dict/strings/ints, we can pass thru to json prerender_stdout(data)
+read sensor insertion, removal, and expiration records of sensors prerender_json (data)

 Implement a main method that takes args and app as parameters.
 Use self.dexcom.Read... to get data.
 Return the resulting data for this task/command.
 The data will be passed to prerender<format> by the reporting system.